Saturday, March 4, 2017

 RACE CATEGORIES AND COSTS

-Humdinger racers can now pre-run a significant portion of the course in the Hopewell Park/Danville Borough Farm trail system.
-However, please note, a portion of the Humdinger/Half-Dinger/Double-Dinger courses, including the start/finish area, is on land that is closed to the public except on the day of the race.
+Humdinger racers can pre-run a significant portion of the course in the Hopewell Park/Danville Borough Farm trail system.
+However, please note, a portion of the course, including the start/finish area, is on land that is closed to the public except on the day of the race.
 For maps and other trail details, please visit http://montourrec.com/hopewell-parkdanville-borough-farm/ .
 Please, no matter how tempting it is, do not attempt to check out the pig barn start/finish area in advance.
 Doing so will not only cause problems for the race organizers, it is very likely to lead to the end of the race.
 Thanks for understanding.

 In roughly 7.1 miles of happiness, you’ll get all the steep slopes, daunting climbs, mud, water, bush-whacking and other ‘fun’ you have grown to know and love in the Humdinger.
 We’re bringing back the adventures at the Pig Barn again this year too.
-If the past is any guide, you can expect some new stuff this year to keep you on your toes.
-Come prepared for anything!

 Prefer your mapping in a more interactive format?
 The Humdinger 2016 mapping is now available in .kml format by clicking here.